minato128/datadog-agent/docs/agent/hostname-resolution.md

 On upgrades from Agent v5 to Agent v6 (<6.5.0), this may make the Agent hostname change from a Fully-Qualified Domain Name (FQDN, ex. sub.domain.tld) to a short hostname (ex. sub).

 Starting from the Agent v6.3 a configuration flag called `hostname_fqdn` has been introduced that allows the Agent v6 to have the same behavior as Agent v5.
 This flag is disabled by default on version 6.3 and enabled by default in version 6.5.

+The flag will remain disabled by default on Windows to maintain backward compatibility with Agent 5, which reported the unqualified hostname (e.g. sub) regardless.

 ## Determine if you're affected